 Afterwards, take a walk to the nearby concert Hall, Harpa, to see what is on in the week.
 In the winter look out for free Christmas concerts which are short, mostly in Icelandic but immerse you in the Christmas (and Icelandic) spirit.

 Wonder back to your hotel via the water front and side streets, not forgetting to take in the Sun Voyager Sculpture and Höfði, and then (after a siesta) spruce up for an evening out.
 Cocktails in the bar, possibly a bite to eat and then relaxing listening to a live band.
-Try Kaldi for its local beers and homely feel, or if you fancy a night on the town (if you have any energy left!) try Club Solon and for live music go to Kaffi (Klapparstigur 25, Reykjavic, Iceland).
+Try Kaldi for its local beers and homely feel, or if you fancy a night on the town (if you have any energy left!) try Club Solon and for live music go to Kaffibarinn.

 A day exploring the capital.
-Start by visiting the Settlement Exhibition by the Tourist Information office.
-It opens at 9am but if you’re up before that, head to Landakotskirkja beforehand (a little church nearby).
+Start by visiting the Settlement Exhibition by the Tourist Information office and which opens at 9am.
 This is a small museum but gives you a good understanding of how Iceland has developed over time.
 It’s a good place to start as it doesn’t get light in the winter until about 11am and so it won’t matter if you’re inside.
 Tourist Information is a great place to go to book all your trips for the week and so pay it a stop afterwards.

 Explore Hallgrimskirkja and don’t forget, if you want daytime shots, go between 11am and 3pm although the best time for those magical shots will be closer to 3pm when you have the change in light.
 Cafe Loki just opposite is well worth a stop.
 If you fancy trying the local delicacies, this is one of the places to go and even if not, it’s a good place to try Skyr.
 If you fancy something a bit more traditional, try the oldest coffee shop in town (Cafe Mokka) which serves up the best waffles and most warming hot chocolate on a cold winter day.
 If you’re out and about, don’t forget to stop at the Bernhofts Bakery not far from the hotel which sells wonderful cakes and pastries for that much needed sugar boost.